Clarifai/old-docs/api-guide/model/deep-training.md

 ### Create Visual Detector

 Create a visual detector to detect bounding box regions in images or video frames and then  classify the objects detected.
+You can also send the regions detected by bounding boxes to an image cropper model to create a new cropped image from the region.

 {% tabs %}
 {% tab title="gRPC Java" %}